Fellowship-of-the-Link/tftmap/blog/Concept maps for massive wiki.md

 The graph shows some links as single-headed and others as double-headed arrows, to avoid an Ideas appearing to Support a Fact.
 This does *not* mean that a user exploring an Idea would not see the Facts supporting or contesting it.

-Such a concept map would ideally emerge from one's notes as a force-directed graph of nodes simply by labelling notes as either Idea or Fact, and including some semantic information (Support/Contest) on the links between them.
+Such a map would ideally emerge from one's notes as a force-directed graph of nodes simply by labelling notes as either Idea or Fact, and including some semantic information (Support/Contest) on the links between them.

 While that would be totally automated, however, it might also be useful to be able to "boost" or reposition specific nodes.

 ### Filters not shown

-You would, of course, be able to filter the above Concept Map using any of the book's 15 overarching ideas.
+You would, of course, be able to filter the above map using any of the book's 15 overarching ideas.
 Not shown in the above figure, however, are all the other filters you could employ:

 * You should be able to filter by **type**: Idea or Fact
 * Each node would have **subject tags**, allowing you to filter with greater granularity than Pinker's 15 overarching ideas.